angelaanozie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File: 4-global_variables: A script that lists environment variables
+File: 5-local_variables: A script that lists all local variables and environment variables, and functions